- American Physical Society Sites

-Physicists find employment in an astounding variety of settings after earning their degrees--including high schools, government funded labs, on wall street, in medical physics facilities, and high tech industries, just to name a few!
+Physicists find employment in a variety of settings after earning their degrees--including high schools, government funded labs, on wall street, in medical physics facilities, and high tech industries, just to name a few!

-Explore the career track profiles below and learn about the educational background, salary, future outlook, and daily activities that are typical for the most common career tracks for physicists.
+Explore our career track profiles to learn about typical educational background, salary, future outlook, and daily activities.

-A single postdoctoral appointment in an academic institution will last two years, and will provide an opportunity for PhD graduates to build final skills and techniques necessary for success as an academic physicist.
+A single postdoctoral appointment in an academic institution will typically last two to three years, and will provide an opportunity for PhD graduates to build final skills and techniques necessary for success as an academic researcher.

 Physicists in the private sector spend time working on projects in a team where they are responsible for achieving specific goals of a project.
 For physicists working in R&D, this involves doing a significant amount of physics research.

 Physicists working in sales and marketing bring their considerable technical knowledge into play when describing products or processes to potential customers.
 This career is surprisingly well suited to individuals who enjoy explaining physics concepts.

 Physicists in government funded laboratories come from a variety of backgrounds and degree paths, and spend their time building, testing, and taking measurements on state of the art equipment.

 Believe it or not, nearly 50% of physics bachelors go directly into the workforce after graduation!